 - 1. GENERAL REQUIREMENTS.
 When not prohibited by law or by the Secretary, DOE officials may delegate authority to perform their assigned safety management functions. - a.
 Delegations of authority for safety functions, other than those related to nuclear facilities as described below, may be made to either a position or a person. - b.
 Delegating officials remain fully accountable for the outcome of any actions taken that are associated with the delegated function(s) during the time that the delegation of authority is in effect. - c.
 Delegating officials create and maintain documentation of such delegations that include descriptions of the circumstances under which the delegated authorities take effect, any limitations to the authorities delegated, and the time period for which the delegation is valid. - d.
 A copy of the delegation of authority must be provided to the delegate. - e.
 Unless otherwise stated, delegations of authority must remain in effect until they are modified, rescinded, or they expire. - f.
 Delegating officials may modify or rescind in writing the delegation at any time. - g.
 A copy of the rescission or modification must be provided to the delegate who previously had the delegated authority so that the delegate is aware of the rescission and can document the revised delegation in the appropriate FRA document. - h.
 Delegation of program office authority to individuals in Field Element offices must not preclude the program offices from issuing requirements, expectations, and guidance affecting that authority or from participating in associated interactions with the operating or management contractor. - i.
 Delegations of authority must be reviewed periodically (at least every 2 years). - j.
 If the authority to perform a function listed in a DOE office's FRA document is delegated to another office, the office receiving the delegation must be allowed to review and comment on that aspect of the associated FRA document and have its comments satisfactorily resolved.
-Both organizations must update their FRA documents to reflect the delegation - 2.
-NUCLEAR FACILITY SAFETY DELEGATION REQUIREMENTS.
-Delegation of nuclear safety authorities and self-assessment of this delegation process must comply with the process criteria and attributes specified below.
+Both organizations must update their FRA documents to reflect the delegation a.
+Process Criteria.

-Appendix A A-2 DOE O 450.2 4-25-2011
+Appendix A A-2 DOE O 450.2 4-25-11